nefrob/unity-rts/README.md

 #### Areas to build on this project:

 - Level building or generation (perhaps using grid world like *Age of Empires*).
 - Collectible resources on the map.
-A "Villager" type unit to gather resources would then also be necessary.
+A "villager" type unit to gather resources would then also be necessary.
 - Proper melee units.
 - Attack stances (chase, stand ground, etc.) and formations.
 - Ranged unit projectile tracking for 100 percent accuracy on shots.
 - Enemy offline AI.
-- more units and building types.
+- More units and building types.
 - Audio, art, particle effects, animation, etc.

 #### Issues: